BlockchainCommons/developer-web-site/_pages/tech/data-format/index.md

 ## ![](/assets/badges/cbor.png) CBOR

-CBOR is an IETF data format (RFC 8949) that we have adopted as the fundamental data representation for higher-level Blockchain Commons data formats such as Gordian Envelope and URs.
+**Binary Format.** CBOR is an IETF data format (RFC 8949) that we have adopted as the fundamental data representation for higher-level Blockchain Commons data formats such as Gordian Envelope and URs.

 For more see: